 Last but not least - the mockup and explainer video.

 Since the product isn’t ready and the customers will have to wait to access a working version, pre-sold products are generally offered with a hefty discount.
-They include various bonuses, such as customer support and closer involvement in the building of the solution.
+They include various bonuses, such as customer support and closer involvement in building the solution.

 Offering a great deal is important because if you don’t provide an incentive to purchase now, many of your (future) customers will prefer to wait until your product is done.
-This way, you wouldn’t be able to judge if your validation test is successful or not and if you should build the SaaS product in the first place.
+This way, you wouldn’t be able to judge if your validation test is successful and if you should build the SaaS product in the first place.

 Discounted plans.
 Simple.ink's founder successfully pre-sold over $1,000 for his new SaaS idea by offering a discounted yearly plan and leveraging his website’s audience.